 How does this relate to the color of the hull?
 Well, the boilers on steamships were originally coal-fired.
 Coal was burned to turn water into steam and the steam was used to power the ship.
 Taking on coal while in port meant shoveling tons of black, dusty coal into doors located just above the water line on the side of the ship.
 These doors lead to chutes that lead to the coal bunker, where trimmers (the people handling coal below deck) hauled the coal to the appropriate furnaces.

 This process left the trimmers as well as the sides of the ship covered in coal dust.
 No beautiful ocean-liner could be seen like this, so light color exteriors, at least near the coal chutes, were out of the question.
 Looking at older ships from Cunard, P&O, White Star, and even the SS United States, these ships all had dark hulls.
 Some ships may have had only the bottom third of the hull dark, with lighter colors above, where coal dust wouldn't show.
 With a handful of exceptions, passenger ships stopped using coal a long time ago.
 Even the Queen Mary was built to run on bunker oil.
 Though the demise of coal wasn't just about new ships, because the engine-rooms of many ships had their boilers modified to be fired by bunker oil (petroleum-based fuel).
 Despite coal trimmers being made obsolete by modern technologies, the hulls of many of these ships, such as those on Holland America and Cunard, remain dark to this day, a look that I personally enjoy.

 Take a look below at ships new and old with dark hulls, as some modern ships with much lighter, event colorful hulls.
+We miss some things about cruises of the past, but there are some great improvements, too.
 Have a question about maritime history?
 Wondering about what other function of ships dictated form?
 Let us know in the comments below, or reach out on Facebook or Twitter!